 - Now, this should show every hidden folder, including var.

 - Once you are ready to hide them again, go to Terminal and input the following command:

 defaults write com.apple.Finder AppleShowAllFiles NOand then

-Another way to access the var folder is using the Finder.
+Another way to access the var folder is by using the Finder.

 - Open Finder.

 - Press Command-Shift-G to open the dialogue box.